pycom/pycom-documentation/content/pybytes/dashboard.md

 ## Step 1: Setup a Pymakr Project

 1. Create a project in Pymakr called `Pybytes_signals`, and add the following code to `main.py`.
-This python application will send data from the array every 5 seconds to Pybytes.
+This python application will send data every 5 seconds to Pybytes.

     ```python
     # Import what is necessary to create a thread